ranjian0/building_tools/README.md

 > Provide tools to model building exteriors quickly in blender

+> Watch a short preview [here](https://www.youtube.com/watch?v=oMwa6priW3k)

 ## Installing:

+    For Blender 2.8
+      Switch the branch to 2.8-port, proceed to next steps.

   * Click on the  *Clone or download*  button.
   * *Download zip*